 In the meantime, let me help you find the sherries I’ve been writing about.
 I’ll share some of my personal favourites among the online shops.
 The ones in red are shipping abroad.
 The best ones are definitely in Spain and the UK.
-I have bought from all of these shops myself, so I can certainly recommend them, but my favourites have an asterisk.
-Of course there are lots of other websites, but as I said most of them are only offering one or two bodegas.
+I have bought from all of shops below, so I can recommend them, but my top favourites have an asterisk.
+Of course there are other websites from local wine retailers, but as I said most of them are only offering one or two bodegas.

-Virtually all of the sherries reviewed on SherryNotes can be found in one or more of these shops, but if you still have difficulty locating a specific sherry, feel free to contact me (be sure to mention your location).
+Virtually all of the sherries reviewed on SherryNotes can be found in one or more of the shops below, but if you still have difficulty locating a specific sherry, feel free to contact me (be sure to mention your location).

-A list of US importers for the most important bodegas can be found here
+A list of UK importers for the most important bodegas can be found here